GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-webhooks-via-persisted-queries/en.md

 With Gato GraphQL, we can create Persisted Queries that act as webhooks:

-- The Persisted Query is exposed under its own URL, which must be input as the outgoing webhook into the service
+- Because the Persisted Query is exposed under its own URL, this one can conveniently be input as the target URL for the webhook
-- It must interpret the incoming payload, and do something with its data
+- The Persisted Query can deal with that webhook exclusively

-In this recipe, we will create a webhook that receives data from ConvertKit.
+In this recipe, we will create a Persisted Query to interact with ConvertKit.

 ## Browsing the webhook documentation

 The first step is to read the documentation for the website, and understand what data is sent via the payload.

-Analysing [webhooks in ConvertKit](https://developers.convertkit.com/#webhooks),  subscriber-related events (such as `subscriber.subscriber_unsubscribe`) send a `POST` request to our URL with a JSON payload like this:
+Analysing [webhooks in ConvertKit](https://developers.convertkit.com/#webhooks),  subscriber-related events send a `POST` request to our URL with a JSON payload like this:

 ```json
 {